TransparentHealth/uhi/README.md

 In OAuth2, Open ID Connect, and JWT the `sub` (Subject) MAY contain the UHI without dashes.
 See https://tools.ietf.org/html/rfc7519

 This is a draft and should be considrewd like a whiteboard.
-Comments, ideas and criticism are welcome.
+Comments, ideas, and criticism are welcome.